A Little Life Review

 | ISBN-13 | 978-0385539258 |

 Written and reviewed by Shadab Alam.
-The opinions and rating in this review are my own.

 The novel begins with four friends in New York: Jude, Willem, JB, and Malcolm.
 They meet in college and move into adult lives shaped by art, architecture, acting, law, money, ambition, and the uneven ways friendship changes when people become successful at different speeds.
 At first the book appears to be a group portrait.
 Gradually it narrows around Jude, a brilliant lawyer whose physical injuries and guarded behavior hide a history of almost unimaginable abuse.

 Willem becomes a successful actor.
 JB is an artist whose work uses the lives of his friends.
 Malcolm is an architect from a wealthy family who struggles to define himself outside expectation.
 All three are interesting, but the novel increasingly moves them into relationship with Jude.
-Willem remains central; JB and Malcolm become more distant.
-I missed the balance of the opening chapters because the early group dynamic contains a liveliness that the later focus largely replaces with intensity.

 πVibe Check